NAME OF COURSE:

 Most of your time for the class will be devoted to preparing for the tests, which will occur nearly every Monday of the week.
 On the class webpage, under the “Exam schedule” link, there are links to problems upon which the test will be based as well as the answers to those problems.
 The test questions will be similar to these practice problems, but will rarely be exactly the same.
 As this schedule indicates, the first test will be September 11th.

 Turn assignments in the stacked trays on the side of the room.
 Graded papers can be collected from the outgoing stack of trays.
 Due dates for assignments will be provided in class.
-After a zero is entered for a missing assignment, you have three school days to turn it in late for 50% credit.
+Partial credit may be given for assignment submitted late.
 If you need an extension for an assignment, you must make the request before the day it is due.
 Lastly, even though labs will be conducted in groups, students must complete the related assignments individually.

 A student who misses more than 7 classes of a subject during one marking period may fail the course that quarter.
 At the teacher's discretion, the student may receive the lesser of a grade of 59 or the actual grade earned.
 If absent, send me an email asking for what was missed.
 If school is cancelled for any reason, check the class website for any assignments.